steveicarus/simbus/server/README.txt

 sends a command to the server and blocks waiting for a response.
 Each request starts with a command name and ends with a newline.

-Times are always given in seconds, with infinite precision.
+Times are always given in seconds using scientific notation and an integer mantissa.
+For example: 3s = 3e0, 1ns = 1e-9, .05ms = 5e-5 and
+so on.

 * HELLO "<name>"